jordanbolling/Basic-Resource-Allocation-Project/README.md

 **Mathematical Model**

 This problem is a special kind of transportation problem (possibility of transforming the values into a matrix).
-More specifically, it is a special kind of least-cost problem as it is a minimization objective.
+More specifically, it is a special kind of least-cost problem as it is a minimisation objective.
 Therefore, like project 2, a simple LP model can be generated to find a solution (‘Superprof’,2019).
 The solution is found through the following steps.

 •	Objective function
-With the objective of minimizing total cost, the following is the objective function of the model with the decision variables being the weights of each potential cost to Klyne (Xi).
+With the objective of minimising total cost, the following is the objective function of the model with the decision variables being the weights of each potential cost to Klyne (Xi).

-Minimize C= 15X1 + 9X2 + 10X3 + 10X4 + 15X5 + 12X6 + 9X7 + 10X8 + 8X9
+Minimise C= 15X1 + 9X2 + 10X3 + 10X4 + 15X5 + 12X6 + 9X7 + 10X8 + 8X9

 Subject to, constraints on how many jobs each child can do and how many children are allowed to take on each job,